AndreaHobby/CKD-Prediction/README.md

 <a name="modeling"/>

 ## Modeling
-After completeing the exploratory data analysis, I concluded that a classification decision tree would best to predict CKD.
+After completing the exploratory data analysis, I concluded that a classification decision tree would best predict CKD.

 I performed hyperparameter tuning for a decision tree classifier using grid search with cross-validation.
 The hyperparameters to be tuned are the criterion for splitting, the maximum depth of the tree, and the minimum number of samples required to split an internal node.
-I used a dicitionary to specify a range of values for each hyperparameter.
+I used a dictionary to specify a range of values for each hyperparameter.

 I created an instance of the decision tree classifier and performed a grid search with cross-validation using the specified hyperparameters and the training set.
 The best hyperparameters are selected based on the highest mean score across all cross-validation folds.

 _Best hyperparameters:  {'criterion': 'gini', 'max_depth': 2, 'min_samples_split': 2}_

-I created another instance of the decision tree classifier is created with the best hyperparameters, and the model is trained on the training set.
+I created another instance of the decision tree classifier with the best hyperparameters, and the model is trained on the training set.
 I then used the resulting model to make predictions on the testing set.

 <a name="Results"/>